• Skip to content

 Off-grid systems

-“Off-grid system” refers to a system that is not connected to Hydro-Québec’s main grid.
-In this particular case, it refers to the systems in Îles-de-la-Madeleine, Clova, Obedjiwan, Île-d’Anticosti or La Romaine village, or one of the Nunavik systems.
+“Off-grid system” refers to a system that is not connected to Hydro‑Québec’s main grid.
+In this particular case, it refers to the systems in Îles-de-la-Madeleine, Clova, Obedjiwan or Île-d’Anticosti or one of the Nunavik systems.
+Rate DT (dual energy) is not available to homes and farms located in those regions.

 Electricity as the main source of energy